What is the Management Development Programme?

 Are the CMAE qualifications industry recognised?

 Yes.
-Our Club Management Diploma is recognised across Europe with over 250 European Club Managers having now gained this certification.
+Our Club Management Diploma is recognised across Europe with hundreds of European Club Managers having now gained this certification.
 It has also received recognition from leading club industry recruitment firms.

 The Certified Club Manager is globally recognised as a valuable and widely respected mark of a manager’s commitment to professional development and the club industry.